Parzival-007/Medicine_Management-.net-Framework/README.md

   cd server

   npm install

 3. Set up your environment variables by creating a .env file in the server directory.
 Configure variables like database connection, JWT secret, and payment gateway credentials.

-4. 4.Navigate to the client directory and install client dependencies: cd server
+4. Navigate to the client directory and install client dependencies:

+  cd server

   npm install

 5. Start the server:

   cd ../server